MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-revenue-outcome-using-predictive-forecasting.md

 # Analyze revenue outcome by using predictive forecasting

+> [!NOTE]
+> This is an early access feature.
+You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
+> For information about how to enable these features, see Opt in to 2020 release wave 1 updates [Opt in to 2020 release wave 1 updates](https://aka.ms/EarlyAccessOpt-in)

 Predictive forecasting helps sellers and managers improve their forecast accuracy by providing forecast projections based on data.
 To achieve this, predictive forecasting uses AI-driven models that look at historical data and the open sales pipeline to predict future revenue outcome.

 ## Prerequisites